syncfusion/blazor-docs/src/gantt/gantt-chart/managing-tasks.md

 ### Dialog Editing

-Modify the task details through the edit dialog by setting the edit mode as `Dialog`.
+Modify the task details through the edit dialog by setting the `GanttEditSettings.Mode` as `Dialog`.

 ```csharp
 @using Syncfusion.Blazor.Gantt